 …the Dow as an investment competitor is no pushover…

 Buffett’s benchmark of choice was the Dow.
-It was easily the most well-known index a the time, so it made sense to tie a lot of what he did to the Dow.
+It was easily the most well-known index at the time, so it made sense to tie a lot of what he did to the Dow.

-He set his own performance goals to the Dow based on the long-tern return he expected to earn the partners.
+He set his own performance goals to the Dow based on the long-term return he expected to earn the partners.
 He also set goals based on whether the Dow was positive or negative.
-To him, beating the Dow meant matching it in up years, while beating it in losing years.
+To him, beating the Dow meant matching it in up years, while beating it in the down years.

 Which, in turn, gets to the real purpose.
 His writing played a big role in managing his and his partner’s expectations.